kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 event processing on Windows Azure.

-Implementations could also be swapped to use local file system or memory, which allowed a faster development or testing (since Windows Azure Storage Emulator was horribly slow back then).
+Implementations could also be swapped to use local file system or memory, which allowed for faster development or testing (since Windows Azure Storage Emulator was horribly slow back then).

 Business solutions were to be built out of these building blocks.
-As it turns out, **ability to swap different storage engines was the only good thing** in here.
+As it turns out, **the ability to swap different storage engines was the only good thing** in here.
 However, even the implementations were very limiting and had many flaws.

 More than that, the entire premise of developing universal building blocks upon which the different implementations were to be built - was wrong.
-We’ll talk about issues with the specifics blocks first, then will switch to the problems with the design approach.
+We’ll talk about issues with the specifics blocks first, then we'll switch to the problems with the design approach.

 ## Atomic Key-Value Storage

-**Atomic key-value storage** allowed to store documents by keys and perform atomic updates on them.
+**Atomic key-value storage** allowed you to store documents by keys and perform atomic updates on them.
 It had multiple storage
 implementations: Windows Azure Storage, file system and memory storage.
 These could be swapped in and out via a configuration